kgryte/pranav-qs-blog/README.md

 		Figure 2: Schematic demonstrating storing matrix elements in linear memory in either column-major (Fortran-style) or row-major (C-style) order.
 The choice of which layout to use is largely a matter of convention.
 	</figcaption>
 </figure>

+The choice of which layout to use is largely a matter of convention.
+For example, Fortran stores elements in column-major order, and C stores elements in row-major order.
+Higher-level libraries, such as NumPy and stdlib, support both column- and row-major orders, allowing you to configure the layout of a multi-dimensional array during array creation.

 ```javascript
 import asarray from '@stdlib/ndarray-array';